psic4t/qcard/README.md

 ### Displaying addressbooks

-This simply displays all contacts from all addressbook:
+This simply displays all contacts from all addressbooks:

     qcard